← Blog

 Posts that use this term

-• Troubleshooting local LLMs and keeping up
+• Troubleshooting local LLMs (and how to keep up after this series)

-The catalog of common local-LLM failures: OOM, slow tok/s, garbage output, instruction drift, RAG miss, tool-call hallucination.
-Plus where to follow the field as it moves.
+The full catalog of local-LLM failures: OOM, slow tok/s, garbage output, instruction drift, bad RAG hits, tool-call hallucination.
+Plus where to follow the field once you're on your own.

 • Local agents and tool use